 The Organ in Ossett Town Hall, West Yorkshire, was one of the first Town Hall installations in the UK.
-The Northern Theatre Organ Trust was founded in 1964 mainly by Frank Hare, the name synonymous with Theatre Organs, and still our Secretary and Trustee today!
+The Northern Theatre Organ Trust was founded in 1964 mainly by Frank Hare, the name synonymous with Theatre Organs.

-Now 45 years on the Organ needs a much needed service which is underway with the great technical team.
+Now 52years on, the Organ is receiving regular weekly maintenance by our very knowledgable Technical Team.
 The instrument is also used more that is has been for a long period but is sounding better by the week.
 It is the NTOT's aim to keep the organ in as much as the original state as possible.

 We welcome bookings for the organ for functions held within the Town Hall (organist to be approved).